uscensusbureau/accelerate/pages/social-toolkits/redistricting.md

 hero:
   title: 'Social Media Toolkit: Redistricting Data'
-  subtitle: 'The 2020 Census determines congressional representation, informs the allocation of hundreds of billions of dollars in federal funding, and provides data that afects communities for the next 10 years.
+  subtitle: 'The 2020 Census determines congressional representation, informs the allocation of hundreds of billions of dollars in federal funding, and provides data that affects communities for the next 10 years.

-  You helped us spread the word about the 2020 Census count.
-Now the redistricing data is in!
+  Since releasing apportionment results in April, we’ve been working hard on the next set of 2020 Census data — redistricting data.
+These data play an important role in our democracy and begin to illuminate the changes to the local and demographic makeup of our nation over the last decade.

-  Social media is a great way to help us share the news.'
+  Help us spread the word about the latest 2020 Census results!'
   text-on-left: true
   background-img:
     src: backgrounds/Hero_Image.jpg